Surviving Winter Appeal – people in Cornwall need your help

 Housing association Livewest identified elderly people living with a disability or health conditions who were struggling to keep warm.
 An elderly lady in Penzance received a small grant to help pay towards the cost of coal.
 Lisa Baxter of Livewest commented, “The lady is on medication for health conditions so really feels the cold.
 The grant proved a huge help during the colder months.”

-Tamas Haydu, our CEO, said: “Surviving Winter is a really effective way to support people in Cornwall struggling to survive due to winter conditions.
+Tamas Haydu, our CEO, said: “Surviving Winter is a really effective way to support people in Cornwall struggling to cope due to winter conditions.
 The money raised from the Appeal will be awarded to carefully-assessed, grassroots Cornish organisations who help individuals struggling in their communities.”

 To help us help more people this winter, please: